MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 > [!NOTE]
 > Note that T factory copies and T factory invocations aren't the same.

 You can only do full invocations of a T factory.
 Therefore, there may be situations in which the accumulated runtime of all T factory invocations is less than the algorithm runtime.
 Since qubits are reused by different rounds, the number of physical qubits for one T factory is the maximum number of physical qubits used for one round.
-The runtime of the T factory is the sum of the runtimes in all rounds.
+The runtime of the T factory is the sum of the runtime in all rounds.

 > [!NOTE]
 > If the physical T gate error rate is lower than the required logical T state error rate, the Resource Estimator cannot perform a good resource estimation.
 When you submit a resource estimation job, you may encounter that the T factory cannot be found because the required logical T state error rate is either too low or too high.

 For more information, see Appendix C of [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629).

 ### Space-time diagrams

 Finally, the overall physical resource estimation consists of total number of physical qubits and the runtime.
 The total number of physical qubits is calculated from the sum of the number of physical qubits required by the T factory copies that produce the T states that are consumed by the algorithm, plus the number of physical qubits required to execute the algorithm.
 The total runtime of the algorithm is decided based on the number of instructions that need to be performed to run the algorithm.
 It's the runtime calculated in the [Algorithmic physical estimation](#algorithmic-physical-estimation) step.

 You can inspect the distribution of physical qubits used for the algorithm and the T factories using the space-time diagrams.
 The space diagram shows the proportion of these two.
 Note that the number of T factory copies contributes to the number of physical qubits for T factories.

 ```python
 result.diagram.space
 ```

 :::image type="content" source="media/resource-estimator-space-diagram.png" alt-text="Pie diagram showing the distribution of total physical qubits between algorithm qubits and T factory qubits.
 There's a table with the breakdown of number of T factory copies and number of physical qubits per T factory.":::

 The time diagram shows the time required to execute the algorithm as it relates to each T factory invocation runtime and the number of T factory invocation (possibly capped if there are too many invocations).
 The table on the right side lists the most important metrics that are used to compute these numbers, which are described in the [T factory physical estimation](#t-factory-physical-estimation) previous step.
 Note that the number of T factory invocations is calculated based on the total runtime.